 Cleaning and Maintaining your Zippers

-Keep them moving, this will help to prevent salt and dirt hardening and ceasing up your zippers, Also make sure to rinse salt water off after you’ve been out to halt corrosion..
-If you feel its necessary use a lubricant, Ideally use a dry silicon or water based lube, candle wax or bees wax.
+Keep them moving, this will help to prevent salt and dirt hardening and seizing up your zippers, also make sure to rinse salt water off after you have been out to halt corrosion.
+If you feel its necessary use a lubricant, ideally use a dry silicon or water-based lube, candle wax or bee’s wax.